kagiko/vaultwarden-wiki/Third-party-packages.md

 dnf install vaultwarden vaultwarden-webvault
 ```

+## DietPi

+[DietPi](https://dietpi.com/) is a lightweight Debian-based distribution (image) for all kinds of devices like Raspberry Pi, Odroid, NanoPi and others.
+It offers a software script for installing various programs including Vaultwarden.
+That spares the user tinkering with installation commands.

+For installing Vaultwarden on DietPi just type dietpi-software install 183 on the command line.
+More information about the installation process and first access to Vaultwarden on DietPi can be found at https://dietpi.com/docs/software/cloud/#vaultwarden

 ## Nix (OS)

 Vaultwarden is both packaged for mysql, sqlite, postgresql and for vault.
 There is also a NixOS module for declarative configuration (see `services.vaultwarden`)